percona/pmm-doc/source/_res/mongodb-requirements.rst

 Configuring MongoDB for Monitoring in PMM Query Analytics
 ================================================================================

-In QAN (Query Analytics), you can monitor MongoDB metrics and MongoDB queries.
+In QAN (Query Analytics), you can monitor MongoDB metrics and queries.
 Run the ``pmm-admin add`` command to use these monitoring services (for more information, see :ref:`Adding MongoDB Service Monitoring<pmm.pmm-admin.mongodb.add-mongodb>`).